So you want to be rich. 💸

 But what if I don’t want to go through that whole process just to have something which is sustainable?
 Let me present you with: wealth.

-Just to quickly summarise, being rich basically means having a high job income and likely goes to work every day.
+Just to quickly summarise, a rich person is basically someone who has a high job income and likely goes to work every day.
 This is what people typically see as being rich.
 Although it may seem like the most sensible path, getting a high income job isn’t always easy, and it’s likely you’ll fall for lifestyle inflation ☠.
 So that’s great if you wanted to be a doctor/diplomat/programmer anyway, but what if I don’t?
 What do wealthy people do?